-Players from Sweden, Denmark and Norway receive their Master Points automatically via electronic registration by The Organizer.
-Players from other countries, who want a receipt for the recorded Master Points, are asked to notify the Chief TD of the CC.
+Players from other countries who want a receipt for the recorded Master Points are asked to notify the Chief TD of the CC.
 The receipt can be obtained at the hospitality desk after the Price Giving Ceremony Thursday evening.

 MASTER POINT PLAN